MD-CWI/afivo-streamer/lookup_table/README.md

 \subsection sect_example More examples

 If you are interested on how this package is used by  <code>a5_streamer</code>
-to create a lookup table with transport data, see subroutine
+to handle with lookup tables with transport data, see subroutine
 <a class="el" href="namespacem__streamer.html#ac543e682ffced5108a9e5f33b7c6c1ba">st_load_transport_data</a>